EtchedPixels/FUZIX/Kernel/platform/platform-nascom/README.md

 - Video
 - Serial
 - PIO CF adapter
-- GM822 RTC (or similar) as timer only
+- GM816 RTC (or similar) as timer only, can use NMI (jumper LKS2 7-8)
 - GM833 RAMDisc

+## Options

+If you have an RTC at 0x20 wired to NMI then specify "rtcnmi" on the command line along with the boot device number to enable it.

 ## TODO
 - Probe top of bankable space and adjust top of user memory to match
-- Report correct ramsize based on bankable space size
-- Sort out remaining keyboard bits - *, ctrl etc
+- Report correct ramsize based on bankable space size DONE? - Sort out remaining keyboard bits - *, ctrl etc
 - Floppy (nascom or gm ? - WIP)
-- Finish rewiring nmi key handler
+DONE - Finish rewiring nmi key handler
-- Implement RTC NMI timer interrupt
+DONE - Implement RTC NMI timer interrupt
 - Normal interrupt handling for timer on PIO bit
 - SD instead of CF (will be very slow though)
 - Full RTC
-- MAP80 card and maybe combos
+- MAP80

 ## Longer Term : Add on cards
 - GM816 CTC for proper timer interrupt